-Originally the town nestled in the natural loop of the Great River Ouse, where Bucca's people lived in the seventh century, but developed past this boundary and is now the thriving town of Buckingham you see today.
+Originally the settlement of Buckingham nestled in the natural loop of the Great River Ouse, where Bucca’s people lived in the seventh century.
+Over time the town thrived, housing a Saxon royal mint, a motte and bailey castle and the iconic old gaol in the centre of town, as it developed into the vibrant town of Buckingham you see today.

 The County town of Buckinghamshire from the 10th century, Buckingham prospered as a medieval market town, with royal charters from Mary Tudor in 1554, and Charles II in 1684, establishing market days and two annual fairs, which still take place today.